Boom-Thep/E-commerce-Digital-Marketing-Campaign-Analysis/README.md

 To address these challenges, it is recommended to increase investment in high-performing campaigns like YouTube Blogger and Instagram, while restructuring or pausing underperforming Facebook campaigns to improve their effectiveness.
 Additionally, enhancing conversion rates for underperforming campaigns and optimizing resource allocation across campaigns will further boost ROI and improve overall efficiency.

 ## Insights Deep-Dive
-1. Overall Business Performance
-2. Campaign-Level ROMI Analysis
-4. Campaign Type Effectiveness
-6. Geolocation Targeting Analysis
-7. Cost Per Click (CPC), Cost Per Lead (CPL), and Customer Acquisition Cost (CAC) Analysis

-By analyzing theses queries, we were able to evaluate the effectiveness of the marketing campaign and can deliver further insights on what campaign/campaign type generate us the most income, how effective the marketing cost is being utilized, and which campaign is increasing the loss of profit.

 ### Overall Business Performance
 - Total Revenue: The total revenue generated is 42,889,366.
 - Total Marketing Spend: The total amount spent on marketing is 30,590,879.82.